AlexandreOrlg/Iasterisk/README.md

    npm run dev
    ```

-5. To define the API key in the app
+5. Define the API key in the app

-6. To add your prompt, here's an example of how to correct the text:
+6. Add your prompt, here's an example of how to correct the text:
    ```
    You are an assistant that revises a user's document to correct it.
 Make sure to:
    - Fix spelling and grammar